SDRu Transmitter

 The SDRu Receiver block outputs a matrix signal, where each column is a channel of data of fixed length.

-You can set the Center frequency, LO offset, and Gain block parameters independently for each channel or apply the same setting to all channels.
+You can set the Center frequency, LO offset, and Gain block parameters independently for each channel.
+Alternatively, you can apply the same setting to all channels.
 All other block parameter values apply to all channels.

 For more information, see Multiple Channel Input and Output Operations.